(keep reading to learn what happened)

 In October, 2011, Park’s Edge failed a health inspection (after having also previously failed earlier in 2011).

 The restaurant scored just a 44 out of 100 on the test, which ain’t great.

 This failure happened before the Park’s Edge Kitchen Nightmares episode aired, but after Gordon’s visit.

 Remember – Gordon Ramsay visited in September 2011 but the episode didn’t air until 2012.

 As you’d expect, the Yelp reviews also weren’t great, as the restaurant had just a three star rating on its Yelp page.

 I’ll share some real examples of Park’s Edge restaurant reviews below.

 Despite that, Park’s Edge did manage to reopen and stay open a few more years.

-However, Park’s Edge eventually closed in 2013 and has remained closed since then.
+The restaurant has remained closed since then.